 Advocates who want to expand the program across California say it could very well be a way to improve chronic conditions, lower health care costs and reduce hunger, all at the same time.

 It’s aimed at people like Shane Bailey, a 72-year-old who served in the Coast Guard, who has three heart conditions, diabetes, kidney disease, high blood pressure and cholesterol.
-A participant in the Stockton food bank’s Healthy Food RX Program, she says her lifestyle has dramatically improved since she began receiving produce prescriptions last year.
+A participant in the Stockton food bank’s Healthy Food RX Program (opens in new tab), she says her lifestyle has dramatically improved since she began receiving produce prescriptions last year.

 “My primary doctor is impressed with my cholesterol because they say it’s better than theirs!” said Bailey, who has started meal prepping using cookbooks from secondhand stores, reading food labels closely and experimenting with different kinds of squash and greens.